eemanioui/eemanioui/README.md

 ## Featured Project

 Over the past couple of years, I’ve been learning software engineering at Launch School, gaining a solid foundation of fundamentals and the ability to analyze and articulate problems from a systems perspective.
-Most recently, I collaborated with a remote team to create [Canopy](https://canopy-framework.github.io), An open-source, low-config real-time monitoring framework designed specifically for CDNs.
+Most recently, I collaborated with a remote team to create [Canopy](https://canopy-framework.github.io), an open-source, low-config real-time monitoring framework designed specifically for CDNs.

 Check out the [Case Study](https://canopy-framework.github.io/case-study) for more details!